zhaqian12/Cherryuf2/README.md

 .
 ├── lib                   # Sources from 3rd party such as cherryusb, uf2 ...
-├── sdk                   # Sources from 3rd party such as mcu drivers ├── ports                 # Port/family specific sources
+├── sdk                   # Sources from 3rd party such as mcu drivers ├── bootloader            # Bin for bootloader of this repo ├── ports                 # Port/family specific sources
 │   ├── ArtertTek         # MCU manufacturer
 │       └── at32f413      # MCU Series